Odufossez/CitadelleDuChaos/README.md

 ## About this project
 A personnal project based on a "choose your own adventure" I read as a teenager.
 Will you be better than me to defeat Balthus ?
 A great challenge about Oriented-Object coding.

+## Disclaimer
+Although I practice English a lot, it is not my native language and mistakes might be made.
+Please, do not hesitate to reporte them so I can correct myself !